-Let's come back to Matthew 3-let's come back to the time of John the Baptist, and let's see what John told them.
-So this isn't the first time.
-They had many, many witnesses to call them to repentance.
-So let's pick it up here, Matthew 3:1: "Now in those days John the Baptist came preaching in the wilderness of Judea..."
-Now let's just rehearse a little bit here concerning John the Baptist: He was the son of a priest-right?
-He never performed a single priestly duty.
-As a matter of fact, he stayed in the wilderness until the time of 'His appearing' correct?
-And he had a Nazarite vow, which means: didn't cut his hair, didn't trim his beard-so you can figure by the time he came on the scene-which was probably when he was 30 years old-because that's when a priest is to start his priestly functions.
-The Levites can start at 20, but the priests start at 30.
+Let's come back to the time of John the Baptist, and let's see what John told them.
+This isn't the first time; they had many, many witnesses to call them to repentance.

+Matthew 3:1: "Now, in those days John the Baptist came preaching in the wilderness of Judea."

+Let's just rehearse a little bit here concerning John the Baptist: He was the son of a priest, but he never performed a single priestly duty.
+As a matter of fact, he stayed in the wilderness until the time of 'His appearing.'
+He had a Nazarite vow, which means he didn't cut his hair, didn't trim his beard.
+So, you can figure by the time he came on the scene-which was probably when he was 30-yearsold, because that's when a priest is to start his priestly functions-the Levites can start at 20, but the priests start at 30.

 Where did he begin his work?
-Not at the temple; down at the River Jordan.
-So this was the first sign that God gave to them, that God was going to reject the temple system.
-And He did it with one who was of the line of Aaron, a priest.
-Now I mention that in some of the commentary, but it's very important to understand.
+Not at the temple; down at the River Jordan!
+This was the first sign that God gave to them, that God was going to reject the temple system.
+He did it with one who was of the line of Aaron, a priest.
+I mention that in some of the commentary; it's very important to understand.
+They were cleansed from their sins-not by sacrifices at the temple and bathing in the pools that they had around the temple, but by coming to the Jordan.

-They were cleansed from their sins-not by sacrifices at the temple and bathing in the pools that they had around the temple-but by coming to the Jordan.
-And v 2: "And saying, 'Repent, for the Kingdom of Heaven is at hand.'
+Verse 2: "And saying, 'Repent, for the Kingdom of Heaven is at hand.'
 For this is he who was spoken of by Isaiah the prophet, saying, 'The voice of one crying in the wilderness, prepare the way of the Lord, make straight His paths.'
 Now John himself wore a garment of camel's hair, and a leather belt around his waist; and his food was locusts and wild honey" (vs 2-4).

-Now, instead of coming to a priest all decked out in the garments of a priest, all bathed and cleaned and perfumed and incensed, you come to a man standing by the Jordan.
-Now I've often pictured him as having red hair.
-Here he is, this great mane of red hair and red beard and he's standing there preaching repentance and he's dressed in this (how shall we say) uncouthed garments compared to what a priest should wearvou know, white linen and the urim and thummim and the hat and everything like this.
+Instead of coming to a priest all decked out in the garments of a priest, all bathed, cleaned, perfumed and incensed, you come to a man standing by the Jordan.
+I've often pictured him as having red hair.
+Here he is, this great mane of red hair and red beard and he's standing there preaching repentance, and he's dressed in this uncouth garments compared to what a priest should wear: white linen and the urim and thummim and the hat and everything like this.
+So, he's down there and: